humphd/desktop/README.md

 GitHub app.
 It is written in [TypeScript](http://www.typescriptlang.org) and uses [React](https://facebook.github.io/react/).

-Over the past few terms, I've had open source students fix bugs in the project, and each time been impressed with how the maintainers have treated these new contributors.
-This also came up in a recent [interview with William Shepherd](https://github.blog/2019-02-15-maintainer-spotlight-william-shepherd/), one of the GitHub Desktop maintainers:
+Over the past few terms, I've had open source students fix bugs in GitHub Desktop, and each time been impressed with how the maintainers treat these new contributors.
+I was also impressed with a recent [interview with William Shepherd](https://github.blog/2019-02-15-maintainer-spotlight-william-shepherd/), one of the GitHub Desktop maintainers:

 > "My team is always open to receiving contributions.
 We are looking for kind people who are empathetic and have a collaborative mindset.
 We are open to all types of contributions, but we are very interested in getting more people from non-technical backgrounds involved.
 A few of the things that we’d love help with are"
 >